rashiratan/PowerBi-JobSim-PwCSwitzerland/README.md

 # PowerBi-JobSim-PwCSwitzerland
-This repository is to showcase dashboards creates during a job simulation created by PwC Switzerland on Forage.
+This repository is to showcase dashboards I created during a job simulation created by PwC Switzerland on Forage.